 - Ventilator masks (I use this one typically while pregnant for any house projects that might have paint, dust or other particles, because it has P100 approval from NIOSH, which means it filters at least 99.97% of airborne particles)

 - Use disposable protective gear as well, such as coveralls, safety goggles or glasses, gloves, etc.

 Step 1: Cover and prep your work area.

 Move all the easy stuff (decor, clothes, etc) to another area, and as much furniture as you can move out of the room, move it!
 Then tarp everything else that is left including the floor.
-Wet popcorn ceiling residue is a huge pain to vacuum off carpet as we discovered, and I would imagine it’s a pain to clean off of other anti fatigue mats and floors as well, therefore I recommend covering as much as possible to minimize your clean up afterwards.
+Wet popcorn ceiling residue is a huge pain to vacuum off carpet as we discovered, and I would imagine it’s a pain to clean off of other floors as well, therefore I recommend covering as much as possible to minimize your clean up afterwards.